 In order to get the academic accommodation process underway, you only need to share your specific diagnosed disability and related evaluation with the Office of Disability Services.

 If you are granted academic accommodations, the Office of Disability Services will give your professors your name and a list of your approved accommodations, without further specifics, either when you are granted the accommodations or at the beginning of the semester.
-Clinical or medical information will not normally be communicated.
+Clinical or medical information will normally remain confidential.
 Professors need to know that you have been approved for academic accommodations, but they do not need to know the disability behind the reason for the accommodation.
-The Coordinator will not give information to other faculty and staff (including academic advisors and other counselors).
+The coordinator will not give information to other faculty and staff (including academic advisors and other counselors).
 It is your right, of course, to share such information with others as you so choose.

-There is, however, one exception to this usual way of proceeding regarding confidentiality.
-In some situations, it may be necessary for the Office of Disability Services to disclose some aspect of your diagnosed information to a faculty member, academic advisor, or counselor if the Coordinator feels that disclosure will immediately support Madrid Campus personnel in doing their job in a way that benefits you, the student.
-Before doing so, the Coordinator will weigh the matter carefully and will share only information necessary to address the circumstance at hand.
+There is, however, one exception regarding confidentiality.
+In some situations, it may be necessary for the Office of Disability Services to disclose some aspect of your diagnosed information to a faculty member, academic advisor, or counselor if the coordinator feels that disclosure will immediately support SLU-Madrid personnel in doing their job in a way that benefits you, the student.
+Before doing so, the coordinator will weigh the matter carefully and will share only information necessary to address the circumstance at hand.

 Also, your academic accommodation will not be revealed or discussed with your parents, or with any other person outside of the University, unless you sign an authorization allowing the Office of Disability Services to do so.
-Even with that authorization, the Coordinator will not initiate contact with your parents or another outside party, but will instead only respond to contacts initiated by them.
-If the Coordinator has questions about your academic accommodation, the Coordinator will contact you directly, not through someone else.
+Even with that authorization, the coordinator will not initiate contact with your parents or another outside party, but will instead only respond to contact initiated by them.
+If the coordinator has questions about your academic accommodation, the coordinator will contact you directly.

 Your transcript will not give any indication that you have received academic accommodations.